PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 **NOTE:** If you draw monochrome icon for Papirus, please add version for Papirus Dark too!

 ## Basic concepts
-Papirus - it's SVG-based icon theme for Linux.
-Have mix material and flat style.
+Papirus - it's SVG-based icon theme for Linux with material and flat style.

 All elements have clear distinction and outlines.
 Also main feature  - it's warm colors tone!